 - The source text is analysed by our quality assurance team (topic, policy and technical fields, level of difficulty, etc.) and the broadest possible range of information on the text concerned is compiled.
 The project manager selects the background materials and the glossaries and sends these together with the instructions to the translator and the proofreader.

-- The translation is always done by a translator who is native speaker of the target language and has expertise in the topic of the document to be translated.
+- The translation is always done by a translator who is a native speaker of the target language and who has expertise in the topic of the document to be translated.

 - Each translation is proofread by a second translator who is also a native speaker of the target language.
 The second translator (the proofreader) checks the translation against the source document, corrects all errors if any, and ensures that the translation is fluent and easy to read.

 - Following the translation process, we carry out a two-step in-house quality check through our QA team, which consists of:

 - terminology review, double-checking of names and organisations

 - formatting the translation(s) to reflect the original source document(s)

 - content, consistency and coherence check.

 If everything is fine, we deliver the final product to our client.

 Our interpreters, many of whom are accredited by the EU institutions, are specialists in their professional area.
 We select our interpreters very carefully, based on predefined criteria such as professional background, experience, and proactive attitude.
 Since most of our assignments take place at the European Parliament, it is critical that the interpreters we work with have experience in working in the EP.
 We advise our partners to brief the interpreters or our project manager before each assignment so that we can learn more about the context and the event.
 We also ask our partners to provide as much background material as possible, as well as glossaries (especially regarding abbreviations or technical terms).
 In this way we can ensure that the interpreters are really well prepared.